Boryslavir/WDP-Assessment-3/README.md

 > [!NOTE]
 > From here, depends on which options you choose in `Step 3`, the step to run it is fairly similar to each other.
 I will assume that you choose to do the `Step 3.1.`

-If you ever go to the <AI Image> page, it would likely to raise an issue related to database.
+If you ever go to the {AI Image} page, it would likely to raise an issue related to database.
 In that case, run the following command in sequences
 ```bash
 dotnet tool install --global dotnet-ef
 dotnet-ef migrations add AIImage